Start9Labs/capacitor-tor/README.md

 # capacitor-tor-client
-A client capable of making requests over the Tor network for IOS and Android. *Web is not yet supported.*
+A client capable of making JSON api requests over the Tor network for IOS and Android. *Web is not yet supported.*

 WIP (only GET requests, no https)